 Radon - an odorless, tasteless, colorless, radioactive gas which is the number two cause of lung cancer in humans; primary source of ionizing radiation

 Short-term tests - a screening test over a period of 2 to 7 days in closed conditions (charcoal canister)

-Mike Machacek or the designated employee of the St Cloud School District has been trained in the requirements of this plan and is responsible for implementation and upgrading the plan.
+A designated employee of the St Cloud School District has been trained in the requirements of this plan and is responsible for implementation and upgrading the plan.
 Responsibilities include, but are not limited, to:

 B. Testing Materials